AdobeDocs/experience-manager-64.en/help/forms/using/setup-reference-sites.md

 1. In the input request section, specify the value for customer ID as “900001” and click **[!UICONTROL Test]**.
 The Output section displays the records fetched from Microsoft Dynamics for customer ID 900001.
 1. Repeat steps 1-6 on the publish instance.

-## Configure Adobe Sign Scheduler {#scheduler}
+## Configure Acrobat Sign Scheduler {#scheduler}

 Do the following on both author and publish instances:

 1. Go to AEM Web Configuration console at `https://[server]:[host]/system/console/configMgr`.
-1. Find and tap **[!UICONTROL Adobe Sign Configuration Service]** to open it for configuration.
+1. Find and tap **[!UICONTROL Acrobat Sign Configuration Service]** to open it for configuration.
 1. Configure **[!UICONTROL Status Update Scheduler Expression]** as **0 0/2 &ast; &ast; &ast; ?**.

    >[!NOTE]
    >
-   >The above scheduler configuration checks the status of the Adobe Sign service every two minutes.
+   >The above scheduler configuration checks the status of the Acrobat Sign service every two minutes.

 1. Tap **[!UICONTROL Save]**.

-## Configure reference site Adobe Sign cloud service {#sign-service}
+## Configure reference site Acrobat Sign cloud service {#sign-service}

 Do the following on both author and publish instances:

-1. Go to **[!UICONTROL Tools > Cloud Services > Adobe Sign > global]**.
+1. Go to **[!UICONTROL Tools > Cloud Services > Acrobat Sign > global]**.
 Select **[!UICONTROL AEM Forms Reference Site Sign]** and tap **[!UICONTROL Properties]**.

    >[!CAUTION]
    >
-   >Ensure that the https://[host]:[ssl_port]/mnt/overlay/adobesign/cloudservices/adobesign/properties.html URL is added to the redirect URL list of OAuth configuration of Adobe Sign API application.
+   >Ensure that the https://[host]:[ssl_port]/mnt/overlay/adobesign/cloudservices/adobesign/properties.html URL is added to the redirect URL list of OAuth configuration of Acrobat Sign API application.

-1. Specify Client Id and secret of the Adobe Sign application OAuth configuration.
+1. Specify Client Id and secret of the Acrobat Sign application OAuth configuration.
-1. (Optional) Select the **[!UICONTROL Enable Adobe Sign for attachments also]** option, and tap **[!UICONTROL Connect to Adobe Sign]**.
-It appends the files attached to an adaptive forms to the corresponding Adobe Sign document sent for signing.
+1. (Optional) Select the **[!UICONTROL Enable Acrobat Sign for attachments also]** option, and tap **[!UICONTROL Connect to Acrobat Sign]**.
+It appends the files attached to an adaptive forms to the corresponding Acrobat Sign document sent for signing.
-1. Tap **[!UICONTROL Connect to Adobe Sign]** and log in with your Adobe Sign credentials.
+1. Tap **[!UICONTROL Connect to Acrobat Sign]** and log in with your Acrobat Sign credentials.

 ## Configure Forms Common Configuration Service {#anonymous}